pingcap/docs-cn/optimistic-transaction.md

 ## Transaction retries

 In the optimistic transaction model, transactions might fail to be committed because of write–write conflict in heavy contention scenarios.
 TiDB uses optimistic concurrency control by default, whereas MySQL applies pessimistic concurrency control.
-This means that MySQL adds locks during SQL execution, and its Repeatable Read isolation level allows for non-repeatable reads, so commits generally do not encounter exceptions.
+This means that MySQL adds locks during the execution of write-type SQL statements, and its Repeatable Read isolation level allows for current reads, so commits generally do not encounter exceptions.
 To lower the difficulty of adapting applications, TiDB provides an internal retry mechanism.

 ### Automatic retry